 For the freshest produce, find us on Facebook for the latest teardown news.

 The bottom of the Precision 7720 is divided into two parts.
 Approximately one-third is the battery cover, and the upper part is the base cover.
-The base cover is mostly occupied occupied by four symmetrically distributed airflow panes.
+The base cover is mostly occupied by four symmetrically distributed airflow panes.
 The left and right slightly smaller pane is the main intake window of the cooling fan, and the two larger panes near the center correspond to the memory slot position and the double M.2 slot position.

 It is important to note that the four pads on the four corners of the bottom case, its shape makes it very easy to clean up.
 Its material is relatively tough hardened rubber, pressed by hand without any deformation.

 Carefully observe the top of the battery compartment inside the sticker, in addition to a variety of certification mark, you will find the following information: DELL Reg Model: P29E, Reg Type No: 29E002, DP/N: BY1X9 A00 DPC.

-The above has been straight to said “2.5-inch hard drive”, but did not said 2.5-inch SATA hard drive, because this is not a pure SATA hard drive, but SATAe hard drive – that is an upgraded version of SATA 3: SATA express.
+The above has been straight to said “2.5-inch hard drive”, but did not say 2.5-inch SATA hard drive, because this is not a pure SATA hard drive, but SATAe hard drive – that is an upgraded version of SATA 3: SATA express.

 Intel originally tried to merge the two SATA 3.0 interface, theoretically get 6Gbps +6 Gbps = 12Gbps bandwidth, but found that there is a problem of backward compatibility, and the cost is high.
 So changed to use the PCI-E channel can theoretically be completely irrelevant to the original SATA.
 SATA express using the PCI-E 3.0X2, with the theoretical 16Gbps, which has greatly improved the 6Gbps of SATA 3.